Empty simplices of large width: Circulant simplices

 A second way of guaranteeing that a $d$-simplex has a unimodular cyclic symmetry acting on its vertices is by permuting coordinates.
 Fix a dimension $d$, and let $v=(v_0,\dots,v_d)\in \R^{d+1}$ be any real vector.
 For each $i\in \N$ let $v^{(i)}$ be the vector obtained from $v$ by a cyclic shift (to the right) of $i$ units in its coordinates.
 That is $v^{(d+1)} = v^{(0)}=v$ and for $i =1, \ldots, d$:

 \begin{definition} If the $v^{(i)}$'s defined above are linearly independent, we call

 the \emph{circulant simplex} (of dimension $d$) with generator $v$. \end{definition}

-The name comes from the fact that the matrix $(\vi[0] \dots \vi[d])$ with columns the vertex coordinates of the simplex is a circulant matrix.
+The name comes from the fact that square matrices in which all columns are obtained from the first one by cyclic shifts are called circulant, and the matrix $(\vi[0] \dots \vi[d])$ with columns the vertex coordinates of a circulant simplex is circulant.
 Linear independence requires that $\sum_i v_i \ne 0$.
 In fact, since the circulant simplex with generator $v$ affinely spans the hyperplane $\sum_i x_i = \sum_i v_i$, its volume equals

 The example of interest to us is the following.
 For each $m\in \R$ and $d\in \N$, we denote $\A{d}{m}$ the circulant simplex of dimension $d$ and generator $(1,m,0,\dots,0,-m)$.
 That is, the vertices of $\A{d}{m}$ are the columns of the following $(d+1)\times(d+1)$ circulant matrix: